-Surely you’ve consistently come across the term “blockchain” over the last few years, probably in reference to cryptocurrencies like bitcoin.
-In fact, this technology is also used by entities not related to digital currencies, but operating in the digital world.
-You will learn about them and potential implications related to the implementation of this technology in this article!
+Surely you’ve come across the term “blockchain” a lot in the last few years, probably in reference to cryptocurrencies like bitcoin.
+However, this technology may also have other uses.
+As it turns out, it is also used by entities operating in the digital world that are not related to cryptocurrencies.
+You will learn about the huge potential of blockchain technology from this article!

-Blockchain is a combination of three leading technologies: cryptographic keys, peer-to-peer networks and computing means.
+Blockchain can be considered as a combination of several leading technologies: cryptographic keys, peer-to-peer networks and computing means.

-Cryptographic keys consist of two keys – a private key and a public key.
-These help in carrying out successful transactions between two parties.
-Each person has these two keys which they use to create a secure reference to their digital identity.
-This secured identity is the most important aspect of blockchain technology.
-In the world of cryptocurrencies, this identity is called a “digital signature” and is used to authorize and control transactions.
+Cryptographic keys fall into two categories – private keys and public keys.
+They are extremely important when it comes to conducting successful transactions between two parties.
+Each user has both keys, which they use to secure their digital identity.
+This secured identity is one of the most essential aspects of blockchain technology.
+In the cryptocurrency industry, this identity is also referred to as a “digital signature” and is used to authorize and control transactions.

-The digital signature is linked to a peer-to-peer network; a large number of people who act as authorities use the digital signature to achieve consensus on transactions, among other things.
-When they authorize a transaction, it is confirmed by mathematical verification, which results in a successful secured transaction between two parties connected to the network.
-In conclusion, Blockchain users use cryptographic keys to perform various types of digital interactions on a peer-to-peer network.
+The digital signature connects to a peer-to-peer network.
+A large proportion of users use a digital signature, among other things, to reach a consensus on transactions.
+When they authorize a transaction, it is confirmed by mathematical verification which results in a successful secured transaction between two parties connected to the network.
+In conclusion, Blockchain network users use cryptographic keys to perform various types of digital interactions on a peer-to-peer network.

 Private Blockchain networks